Lake Zabuye: Lithium production

 The production of zabuyelite from the salt lake water began in 2004–2005, after exploration work for the mineral was initiated in 1982.
 In 1984, lithium was found in micro-fine sediments of the lake and considered amenable to refining in large quantities.
 Production started from a brine grading 0.12% Li.
 The company involved with the extraction, Zabuye (Shenzhen) Lithium Trading Co., Ltd., was established in 1999, employs 11–50 people and has the sales volumes of the order $10 million.
 It has a plant at the lake which had the total capacity of 5,000 tonnes and produced 1,556.5 tonnes of lithium carbonate in 2008.
 Its capacity was projected to increase to 20,000 tonnes in the near future.
 The company claims a reserve of 1.53 million tonnes Li (8.3 million tonnes of carbonate) but this estimate is considered as overly optimistic.

-Tibet Autonomous Region is investing CNY 1.084 billion to enhance production of lithium from Lake Zabuye.
+Tibet Mineral Development is investing CNY 1.084 billion to enhance production of lithium from Lake Zabuye.
 Under this project, the lake is expected to produce 20,000 tonnes of lithium salt, 5,000 tonnes of lithium chloride, 500 tonnes of lithium metal, 200 tonnes of high-purity lithium, 30 tonnes of lithium products and 490 tonnes of other lithium compounds per year.
 The anticipated annual revenue from this expansion is estimated to be CNY 639 million.
+In August 2021, the Tibet Mineral Development announced its intention to invest in the second phase of the Zabuye Salt Lake Green Comprehensive Development and Utilization Project, specifically the 10,000 Tons of Battery-grade Lithium Carbonate Project, with an expected investment of RMB 2 billion.